 Well, I think it's time to do it.
 Let's go find a warehouse, break in and throw a rave.

 Right.
 Before the second wave of corona, we definitely need to.
 We definitely need to do it.

-That might be the second wave of corona.
+the second wave of corona.
 Is that what you miss the most about real life?
 Being out at parties with people?

 Yeah.
 I mean, I definitely miss it, but even when I was out before all this shit, I missed the tension and nightlife.
 Everything was wrapped in saran wrap and I'm like, this does not feel the same.
 But obviously when there's a changing of the hands, things are not going to feel the same, but I just felt I lost a lot of the quality.
 Hopefully now the kids are taking their time at home to actually practice, to learn how to fucking do a DJ transition so when things come out it's of quality.
 And then I'll shake these old bones out on the floor when they open up.